MUL.APIN: Date

-The earliest copy of the text so far discovered was made in 686 BCE; however the majority of scholars now believe that the text was originally compiled around 1000 BCE.
+The earliest copy of the text so far discovered was made in 686 BCE, but the majority of scholars now believe that the text was originally compiled around 1000 BCE.
 The latest copies of MUL.APIN are currently dated to around 300 BCE.

 Earlier scholars such as Papke and Van der Waerden posited a date around 2300 BCE, which has been criticised by Hunger & Pingree who opt for a date around 1000 BCE.

 The astrophysicist Bradley Schaefer and the astronomer Teije de Jong computed that the dates of the heliacal risings and settings in these tablets fit in the region of Assur at around the year 1370±100 BCE (Schaefer) or roughly the epoch between 1400 and 1100 BCE (de Jong).

 Watson and Horowitz have shown that the text style changes from low to high complexity from one list to the other.
 Therefore, it is well possible that List 1 is older than List 2-4 and List 5.